 Parkinson’s disease a progressive neurological condition, where the lack of the brain chemical dopamine causes peoples’ movement become slower.
-The cause of deficiency of dopamine is caused by deceased brain nerve cells.
+The deficiency of dopamine is caused by deceased brain nerve cells.

 The most common symptoms of Parkinson’s are:

 - Tremor (shaking)

 - Restless legs syndrome